IPGP/geodezyx/README.md

 ## Licence
 GNU Lesser General Public License, Version 3, 29 June 2007

-Copyright © 2019 Helmholtz Centre Potsdam GFZ
-German Research Centre for Geosciences, Potsdam, Germany (Pierre Sakic, Gustavo Mansur, and Kitpracha "Na" Chaiyaporn, Valérie Ballu)

-The geodeZYX toolbox is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+_geodezyx_ is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 The geodeZYX toolbox is distributed